 4. Phang Nga Elephant Park

-These elephant sanctuaries in Phuket are a promise to bring humans closer to nature in every way possible.
-Obseravation of the elephants leading their natural lifestyle helps people overcome their fear of these enormous beings who are incredibly gentle and friendly in their ways.
+All of the Phuket elephant sanctuaries in are an attempt and a promise to bring humans closer to nature in every way possible.
+Observation of the elephants leading their natural lifestyle helps people overcome their fear of these enormous beings who are incredibly gentle and friendly in their ways.
 Considered to be among the most intelligent animals, sadly, elephants are often ill-treated by not-so-friendly humans.
-These elephant sanctuaries are a wildlife refuge for the rescued and retired elephants.
+These elephant sanctuaries in Phuket are a wildlife refuge for the rescued and retired elephants.
 Not only it will be an eye-opening experience to visit an elephant sanctuary, but it will also be an informative session that will enable you to know unique things about them.
 So, if you are planning a trip to Thailand, make sure that you add 'visit the elephant sanctuary' to your list, now that you have all the information required.